PhuruShekar/FPL-ML-Analysis/README.md

-# stocks-v-soccer
+# FPL ML Analysis
-Trying to find the correlation between soccer teams and certain stocks based on historical data.
+Analyze past and recent Premier League data to determine the ideal team in the upcoming week